aoloe/scribus-help-free/NOTES.md

     - use master pages for the fixed content
     - the scrapbook for editable contents
     - use multiple duplicate
+  - i cannot edit the item
+    - you cannot edit items that are from a masterpage
+    - the item could be locked
+    - you're not on the right layer
+  - i cannot click on the item
+    - if the item is behind another item, use the ctrl-key to click on the items below
+    -

 ## building an index